khalladahmad/Multimodal-AI-for-Early-Detection-and-Prevention-of-Eye-Diseases-in-South-Asian-Populations-Project-/README.md

 ## License

 This project is developed as a Final Year Project (FYP) for academic purposes.
-© 2025 EyeGuard Team.
+© 2025 Mutimodal AI for Early Detection and Prevention of Eye Diseases in South Asian Population Team.
 All rights reserved.